 fry is a fast approximation to mroast.
-In the special case that df.prior is large and set.statistic="mean", fry gives the same result as mroast with an infinite number of rotations.
+In the special case that df.prior is large and set.statistic="mean", fry gives the same result thatmroast would give if an infinite number of rotations were performed.
 In other circumstances, when genes have different variances, fry uses a standardization strategy to approximate the mroast results.
-Using fry may be advisable when performing tests for a large number of sets, because it is fast and because the fry p-values are not limited by the number of rotations performed.
+Using fry is recommended when performing tests for a large number of sets because it is fast and because it returns higher resolution p-values that are not limited by the number of rotations performed.